Create a CKS cluster

 To create a new CKS cluster using the Cloud Console, open the [Cluster Dashboard](https://console.coreweave.com/clusters).
 From here, you can create new CKS clusters, or view and manage deployed ones.

-If you do not yet have any clusters, this dashboard will be empty:
+If you don't yet have any clusters, this dashboard is empty:

 To begin creating a cluster, click the **Create Cluster** button.